InformaticsMatters/fragmentor/README.md

     brought down when in use.

-Note that site-configure is primarily aimed at a production database instance. for a local (development) postgres a
+Note that site-configure is primarily aimed at a production database instance.
-docker container could be launched with a command something like:
+For a local (development) postgres a docker container could be launched with a command something like:

 ```
 $ docker run --shm-size=1g --name psql -v /home/user/project/postgresql/data:/var/lib/postgresql/data